 Legoland Hotel Florida Review and Tips are comprised of our experience over several trips to LEGOLAND Resort Florida.
-Legoland Hotel isn’t in Orlando but is in Winter Haven, Florida about an hour away.
-It’s also 1 of 3 different Legoland Resort Hotels although the Pirate Hotel is really attached to the Legoland Hotel Orlando.
+Legoland Hotels isn’t in Orlando but is in Winter Haven, Florida about an hour away.
+It’s also 1 of 3 different Lego Hotels at the Florida Legoland Resort.
+Although Legoland Pirate Hotel is really attached to the Legoland Hotel Orlando.
 Legoland Hotel is directly next to the Legoland Orlando Theme Park.

-This was our second stay at The Legoland Hotel Florida and visit to Legoland Park.
-Both trips it was hard to decide if the kids liked the hotel or the park itself more.
-But regardless both times they left wanting to come back again and yes even after visiting Disney World in the same trip.
+We have stayed at the Legoland hotel twice with kids and on both visits, the kids loved the hotel so much they felt it may be better than the Legoland Park.
+Regardless both times they left wanting to come back again and yes even after visiting Disney World on the same trip.
 You can read all about Legoland Florida Theme Park here.

 Arrival at Legoland Florida Hotel

-This trip we stayed 2nts 3 days at the resort in an adventure room at the Legoland Hotel which is adjacent to the park.
-The previous trips we stayed in a Pirate room and they are similar in how they are laid out and designed, just different in theme.
+On our second trip, we stayed 2nts 3 days at the resort in an adventure room at the Legoland Hotel which is adjacent to the park.
+On the previous trips, we stayed in a Pirate room and they are similar in how they are laid out and designed, just different in theme.
 When we checked in they happened to have a 3 pm build session available so we signed up and headed right to the build while our luggage was being delivered to the room.

 The Value of Legoland Hotel Florida

-Legoland Hotel Costs can be high but it’s over all value is great so it’s worth the price.
+Legoland Hotel Costs can be high but its overall value is great so it’s worth the price.
 Normally I’m pretty frugal about the cost of hotels.
 If it’s clean and has a comfortable bed I’m happy.
 Location is important to us.
-We rarely are willing to pay to stay at moderate to expensive hotel unless there’s more such as Lounge access with breakfast and evening reception or great activities.
+We rarely are willing to pay to stay at moderate to expensive hotels unless there’s more such as Lounge access with breakfast and evening reception or great activities.
 With Legoland Hotel Florida, the resort itself is so entertaining that it’s worth it for at least 1-2 nights.

 A breakfast buffet is included and offers a lot of selection and the dinner buffet is very inexpensive.
 There’s also another dining option and delivery from outside restaurants.
 Since affordable food is easily available and there’s a ton of great entertainment included, Legoland Florida overall is an affordable family vacation.